-DBEDT estimates the overall savings on both islands at up to \$423 million (2020-2050) before taking into consideration the social cost of carbon.
-Should the social cost of carbon be taken into consideration, the net benefit would rise to \$551 million.
+DBEDT estimates the overall savings on both islands at up to \$423 million (2020-2050) before taking into consideration the environmental benefits.
+Taking into account the reduction of greenhouse gases and other emissions, the net benefit would rise to \$551 million.
 These figures include fuels savings of approximately \$1 billion.
-Other significant benefits include:
+Other significant benefits include:67